plansys/yard/docs/editing-base.md

 After installing those tools, you should install base dependency by running `yarn` on your base directory:
 ![](/docs/assets/editing-base-1.png)

+> Temporary Warning:
+>
+> Because our development server host and port will be different with create-react-app development host, we have to edit some of react-scripts and react-dev-utils code in node\_modules:
+>
+> in \[your-base-dir\]/node\_modules/react-scripts/config/webpack.config.dev.js, line 27:
+>
+> -

 And then, run your development server by running `yarn start` on your base directory:

 ![](/docs/assets/editing-base-2.png)